Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   - Ensure your process actually sees the variables:
     - macOS/Linux: `.env` is auto-loaded; no manual `export` needed
     - Windows: `start.ps1`/`start.bat` also load `.env`
-  - Verify your SendGrid sender: Single Sender verification or Domain Authentication, otherwise SendGrid returns 400/403 and emails won’t send.
+  - Verify your SendGrid sender: Single Sender verification or Domain Authentication, otherwise SendGrid returns 400/403 and emails won't send.
 - Where to set: copy `config.env.example` to `.env` and fill values, or set env vars directly in your deployment.

 ### "HTTP Error 403: Forbidden" during send (intermittent)